- Self-Directed IRAs

-Are you looking for a potential tax deduction for this past year or to potentially lower your taxes in the future?
+Are you looking for a tax deduction for this past year or to potentially lower your taxes in the future?

-If so, certain retirement account contribution(s) may qualify for a tax deduction if you meet IRS eligibility requirements.
+If so, certain retirement account contributions may qualify for a tax deduction if you meet IRS eligibility requirements.

-If you’re married and file jointly and whether your spouse is covered by an employer-sponsored retirement plan
+- Whether your spouse is covered by an employer-sponsored retirement plan

-The IRS requirements for 2019 tax deduction eligibility on Traditional IRA contributions are outlined in more detail below.
-The deadline to contribute for 2019 is the July 15 tax filing deadline.
+The IRS requirements for 2022 tax deduction eligibility on Traditional IRA contributions are outlined in more detail below.
+The deadline to contribute for 2022 is the April 15, 2023 tax filing deadline.

 Also outlined are several other tax-deferred accounts with the potential for tax-deductible contributions.

+Please note: If you have a Roth IRA, contributions are not tax-deductible and are considered “after-tax” contributions.
 But, due to the tax treatment of Roth accounts, investments and withdrawals are tax-free after certain IRS requirements are met.

 Traditional IRA Tax Deduction Eligibility Overview